Tena-rin/Kintsugi-Splitter/README.md

 # Kintain Breaks
+Digitally preserving the cultural and artistic value of kintsugi
+**by Nao Uematsu**

 Kintain Breaks is a project dedicated to **preserving the cultural, artistic, and philosophical value of kintsugi**,
 the Japanese technique of repairing broken ceramics with gold.